-- 1. The suppression of terrorism falls under Section XI1 of the Latvian Criminal Law.
-Articles 79.1, 79.2, 79.3, 79.4, 79.5 and 79.6 establishes the penalty for terrorism, for organization of a terrorist group with certain purpose and for involvement in such a group, the financing of terrorism, recruitment and training for terrorism, traveling for terrorism purpose as well as justification of terrorism, invitation to or threats of terrorism.
+- 1. The suppression of terrorism falls under Section XI of the Latvian Criminal Law.
+Articles 79., 79., 79., 79., 79. and 79. establishes the penalty for terrorism, for organization of a terrorist group with certain purpose and for involvement in such a group, the financing of terrorism, recruitment training and selftraining for terrorism, traveling for terrorism purpose as well as justification of terrorism, invitation to or threats of terrorism.
 Moreover, Articles 241, 243-245 establish a penalty for offences committed to cyber safety. - 2.
 The Commercial Law regulates commercial activities as such while the Credit Institution Law determine the legal status of credit institutions, governs the activities, liability and supervision of such institutions, as well as determining the rights, duties and liability of such persons to whom the requirements of this Law apply.
 There are also related Regulations of the Cabinet of Ministers. - 3.
-Law on the Prevention of Money Laundering and Terrorism and Proliferation Financing, adopted on 17 July 2008 which purpose is to prevent money laundering and terrorism financing and: - Ten related Regulations of the Cabinet of Ministers (e.g. No.408 "Regulation on procedures on reporting suspicious transactions" issued on 27 August 2019; No.138 "Regulations on States and International Organizations that have complied lists of persons suspected of participating in terrorist activities or production, possession, transfer, use or proliferation of weapons of mass destruction" issued on 8 March 2016; No.1092 "Procedure to be followed by State and Municipal Institutions in Providing Information to the Office of the Prevention of Laundering Proceeds Derived from Criminal Activity" issued on 22 December 2008; Order of the Cabinet of Minister No. 576, "On an action plan for the prevention of money laundering, terrorism and proliferation financing for the period 2020-2022", issued on 29 September 2020; Action Plan of the Crime Prevention Council for the period 2021-2026 is currently being drafted and is expected to be adopted as an Order of the Cabinet of Ministers later in 2021), - Thirteen Normative Regulations of the Finance and Capital Market Commission (e.g. Regulations No.1 "Regulatory provisions for the management of money laundering and terrorism financing risks", issued on 3 January 2019), - Regulation issued by the Bank of Latvia on July 16, 2019 No.176 "Requirements for the Prevention of Money Laundering and Terrorism and Proliferation Financing and Sanctions Risk Management upon the Purchase and Sale of Cash in Foreign Currencies". - 4.
-Law on Operation of the Schengen Information System, adopted on 14 June 2007, which purpose is to ensure the use of the system for strengthening of public order and security in the Member States, and related Regulations of the Cabinet of Ministers: - No.639 "Procedures for the Entering, Correction and Deletion of Alerts in the Schengen Information System, as well as Ensuring Accessibility of Supplementary Information between the SIRENE Latvia Bureau and Procedures for the Exchange of Supplementary Information of Institutions and Authorities" Regulations issued on 18 September 2007,
+Law on the Prevention of Money Laundering and Terrorism and Proliferation Financing, adopted on 17 July 2008 which purpose is to prevent money laundering and terrorism financing and: - Nine related Regulations of the Cabinet of Ministers (e.g. No.138 "Regulations on States and International Organizations that have complied lists of persons suspected of participating in terrorist activities or production, possession, transfer, use or proliferation of weapons of mass destruction" issued on 8 March 2016; No.1092 "Procedure to be followed by State and Municipal Institutions in Providing Information to the Office of the Prevention of Laundering Proceeds Derived from Criminal Activity" issued on 22 December 2008; No. 550 "Rules on the procedure and content of the submission of suspicious transaction reports and threshold crossing declarations" was issued on 17 August 2021), - Eleven Normative Regulations of the Finance and Capital Market Commission (e.g. Regulations No.101 "Regulations on Money Laundering and Terrorist and Proliferation Financing Risk Management", issued on 28 July 2020, No.241 "Regulatory provisions regarding the procedure by which a person may submit and the Financial and Capital Market Commission shall review a report regarding possible or actual violations of regulatory provisions regulating the financial and capital market" issued on 22 December 2020; No.182 "Regulatory provisions for the investigation and supervision of payment service providers" issued on 29 September 2020; No.183 "Regulatory provisions for the preparation of a report on payments made by customers of credit institutions using a network of correspondent banks" issued on 29 September 2020; No.148 "Regulations for the independent evaluation of the internal control system for the Prevention of Money Laundering and Terrorism and Proliferation